Teaching Artists

 Chris Alveshere

-Chris Alveshere recently completed a long-term residency at The Clay Studio of Missoula, and continues to maintain a full-time studio practice in Missoula, MT.
-Originally from North Dakota, Chris received undergraduate degrees in ceramics and art education from Minnesota State University Moorhead, Moorhead, MN and his MFA in Ceramics from Alfred University.
+Chris Alveshere was a long-term resident at the Clay Studio of Missoula and continues to maintain a full-time studio practice in Missoula.
+Originally from North Dakota, Alveshere earned degrees in ceramics and art education from Minnesota State University Moorhead and his MFA in ceramics from Alfred University.

 Kate Davis

-Kate Davis began life with a love of animals while caring for mammals and raptors with the Cincinnati Zoo Junior Zoologists Club in 1973.
-She has since received a degree in Zoology from the University of Montana in 1982 and founded the non-profit educational organization Raptors of the Rockies in 1988.
+Kate Davis began a life with animals while caring for mammals and raptors in the Cincinnati Zoo Junior Zoologists Club in 1973.
+She earned a degree in zoology from the University of Montana in 1982 and founded the non-profit educational organization Raptors of the Rockies in 1988.

-Kate keeps a dozen non-releasable and falconry birds at the facility at her home in Western Montana.
-Program appearances include the week-long “Raptors and Art for Kids” camp at MAM for over a dozen years.
-Raptors are the subjects and source of inspiration for her drawings, paintings, welded steel sculptures, photography, and now dry-point etchings in her home studio.
-She has authored and illustrated 6 books on raptors, and Raptors of the West won the National Outdoor Book Award and Montana Book Award Grand Prize.
+Davis keeps a dozen non-releasable and falconry birds at the facility at her home in Western Montana.
+She has led the beloved “Raptors and Art” summer camp at MAM for over a dozen years.
+Raptors are the subjects and source of inspiration for her own drawings, paintings, welded steel sculptures, photography, and dry-point etchings.
+Davis has authored and illustrated six books on raptors; Raptors of the West won the National Outdoor Book Award and Montana Book Award Grand Prize.

 Cameron Decker

-Cameron Decker is Diné, an enrolled member of the Navajo Nation, and a descendant of the Confederated Salish and Kootenai Tribes (CSKT).
-He is fascinated with printmaking, painting, drawing, digital art, and public arts.
-He served as a faculty member at Salish Kootenai College in the Fine Arts department, serving as program chair of the department for four years.
-Cameron recently worked at the Missoula Art Museum as an Educator and Outreach Coordinator.
-He holds an M.A. in Fine Arts in Integrated Arts in Education (Creative Pulse).
-He will have an artwork featured in an upcoming exhibition Indigenous Identity: Here, Now and Always, curated by Jaune Quick-to-See Smith.
-The exhibit will start at the Zimmerli Museum at Rutgers University and then travel to three other venues between Sept.
-2023 and 2025.
-The painting is titled Place dream, tʔe t čen nspsuppsm, and incorporates painting and drawing, using natural pigments that he processed into oil paints and drawing charcoal that he made.
-He is now co-owner of Xʷlxʷilt together with his partner Aspen Decker, who is an enrolled member of CSKT and fluent speaker of Salish language.
-They focus on ways to support our Montana schools and institutions with authentic, appropriate, and engaging lessons about Indigenous values, contributions, and innovations.
+Cameron Decker is Diné, an enrolled member of the Navajo Nation, and a descendant of the Confederated Salish and Kootenai tribes.
+He is fascinated with printmaking, painting, drawing, digital art and public arts.
+Decker served at MAM as Educator and Outreach Coordinator and as a faculty member at Salish Kootenai College in the fine arts department (four years as department chair).
+He earned his M.A. in integrated arts in education (Creative Pulse program) at University of Montana.
+Decker has a painting in the exhibition Indigenous Identity: Here, Now & Always, curated by Jaune Quick-to-See Smith, at the Zimmerli Museum at Rutgers University.
+The painting is titled Place dream, tʔe t čen nspsuppsm, and is painted using natural pigments and drawing charcoal that he made.
+Decker is co-founder of Xʷlxʷilt with his partner Aspen Decker, an enrolled member of CSKT and fluent speaker of Salish language.
+They focus on ways to support Montana schools and institutions with authentic, appropriate, and engaging lessons about Indigenous values, contributions and innovations.

 Bev Beck Glueckert